SunsetWan/translationArchive/Episode 6.md

 <v John Sundell>Yeah, there's been a lot of changes to the language to support the declarative API, and with all the function builders and everything that's been added to Swift in order to accommodate the API of SwiftUI

 00:02:06.795 --> 00:02:15.065
-<v Paul Hudson>Well, it's more like we watching it developed for a while. _And you see these things coming in on give examples and rationales of how it could be used and well,_
+<v Paul Hudson>Well, it's more like we watching it developed for a while.
+And you see these things coming in and giving examples and rationales of how it could be used and well,

 00:02:15.255 --> 00:02:15.635
 <v Paul Hudson>I can